nahusznaj/twilio_sms_app-python/readme.md

 5. Install [Twilio's Software Development Kit (SDK)](https://www.twilio.com/docs/libraries/python#install-the-library):

-    When a message comes in to the Twilio number, Twilio will make a POST request to our app's URL specified by us in the configuration to that Twilio's phone number.
-In order to respond to that POST request appropiately, we will use Twilio's helper library.
-Basically, our app will need to access some information from the incoming message (such as the body of the SMS), and depending on what the incoming messsage says, `return` with a response by generating Twiml (more on this below).
-So, let's install Twilio's SDK:
+When a message comes in to the Twilio number, Twilio will make a POST request to our app, specified by us in the configuration to our Twilio phone number.
+In order to respond to that POST request appropiately, we will use Twilio's helper library (see the Twiml section below).

     ```
     $ pip3 install twilio